vikejs/vike-vue/packages/vike-vue-pinia/README.md

 ## Persistence

-You can use `vike-vue-pinia` with Pinia plugins persist your store, for example to [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) or [cookies](https://en.wikipedia.org/wiki/HTTP_cookie).
+You can use `vike-vue-pinia` with Pinia plugins that persist your store to [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), [cookies](https://en.wikipedia.org/wiki/HTTP_cookie), etc.

 > [!TIP]
 > See [Pinia plugins](#pinia-plugins) for how to install Pinia plugins.

 If you use [SSR](https://vike.dev/ssr) and want to persist to `localStorage`, [the general recommendation](https://github.com/prazdevs/pinia-plugin-persistedstate/issues/304#issuecomment-2141560888) is to use [`clientOnly()`](https://vike.dev/clientOnly) to avoid a [hydration mismatch](https://vike.dev/hydration-mismatch).
-Alternatively, you can persist to cookies — states persisted to cookies are passed to server and can be server-side rendered.
+Alternatively, you can persist to cookies — state that is stored in cookies is passed to the server and can be server-side rendered.

 <br/>